sankhaMukherjee/sageMaker/README.md

 experiments for deployments.
 Example code for doing this is present in the file [`src/part_08_hpo/hop.py`](https://github.com/sankhaMukherjee/sageMaker/blob/master/src/part_08_hop/hpo.py)

-A convinient Make option is present.
+A convenient Make option is present.
 Just use the command:

 `make hpo`